grnet/snf-image-creator/docs/usage.rst

 .. image:: /snapshots/main_menu.png

-In the *Customize* submenu the user can control:
+In the *Customize* sub-menu the user can control:

- * The system preparation operations that will run during the image creation process
+ * The system preparation operations that will be applied on the media
  * Whether the image will be shrunk or not
  * The properties associated with the image
- * Which configuration tasks will run during image deployment
+ * The configuration tasks that will run during image deployment

-In the *Register* submenu the user can provide:
+In the *Register* sub-menu the user can provide:

- * The credentials to login to ~okeanos
+ * The credentials to login to *~okeanos*
- * A pithos filename for the uploaded diskdump image
+ * A pithos filename for the uploaded *diskdump* image
- * A name for the image to be registered to ~okeanos with
+ * A name for the image to be registered to *~okeanos* with

 By choosing the *Extract* menu entry the user can dump the image to the local file system and finally, if the user selects *Reset*, the system will ignore